 When people ask if methadone can make them high, the answer is “yes and no.” The short answer is that methadone can get you high if you take enough of the drug, but it’s not intended to do so.
 Therefore, as long as you take the medication as prescribed – or in a therapeutic dose – you will not get high off methadone.

-However, methadone is a highly addictive drug that can lead to tolerance, dependency and overdose.
+However, methadone is a highly addictive drug that can lead to tolerance, dependency, and overdose.
 This is what makes the drug a tricky one to understand, and it’s another reason why more treatment centers are forgoing methadone maintenance programs altogether and replacing them with other therapies such as buprenorphine (Suboxone).

-In this post, we are going to explore the reasons why people are prescribed methadone in the first place, and how the drug can work in the body to make you high.
+In this post, we are going to explore the reasons why people have prescribed methadone in the first place, and how the drug can work in the body to make you high.
 We will then talk about why getting high off methadone is a dangerous practice and one that can lead to overdose and death.

 Why are People Prescribed Methadone?
 Why Isn’t this the Best Choice?